Playground

 Charcoal

---color-charcoal Body text
+--color-charcoal Body text, nav links, button text

 White